JackPW-lang/ML-KNN-DT-Classifiers/README.md

 - Alina Shimizu https://github.com/alinashimizu
 - Lucas Andrade https://github.com/lucasandrdd

 As one of many group projects in the COMP551 Machine Learning course at McGill.
-Collaborators are those listed above.
+Collaborators are solely those listed above.
 You can find the detailed LaTeX documentation here: